hartleybrody/simple_static/README.md

 - Jinja templates should end in `.html`
 - All other files in your site will be copied to `OUTPUT_DIR` as-is

+You can use all of the jinja features you expect like [base templates and inheritance](https://jinja.palletsprojects.com/en/3.0.x/templates/#template-inheritance).

 Note: Jinja templates file names like `about.html` will be rendered to `about/index.html` so that your site can have "pretty URLs" (ie `/about/`).

 ## Config